Introducing tools to test Higgs interactions via $WW$ scattering I: one-loop calculations and renormalization in the HEFT: Unitarization

 which perturbatively satisfies (\ref{eq: texpansion}) and the desired unitarity condition $t_{IJ}(s) = \frac{i}{2}( 1 - \eta(s) e^{2i\delta(s)})$, where $0<\eta<1$ is the ineslasticity.\myspace A pole in the unitary amplitude (\ref{eq: IAM}) appears when, for some complex value of $s_R$ (\ref{eq: resonance_condition}),

-This pole, if present, is interpreted as a resonance with quantum numbers $I,J$ and features $M_R$ and $\Gamma_R$, these lasts given \textit{a la Wigner} by the position of the pole in the complex plane $s_R=\left(M_R\ih \Gamma_R\right)^2$.
-We will consider for this study and future ones only the lowest partial wave in $I=0,1$ channels and refer to these resonances as scalar-isoscalar for the poles in $t^{IAM}_{00}$ and vector-isovector for $t^{IAM}_{11}$.\myspace One nicety of the IAM, besides assuring unitarity, is that the poles can be interpreted as dynamically generated resonances appearing after the re-summation of infinite bubbles chain $WW\to ZZ\to WW\to\ldots \to ZZ$ (in the $I=1$ channel) as it can be understood diagrammatically from the perturbative expansion of (\ref{eq: IAM}).\myspace In the $I=0$ channel two Higgs intermediate states are possible and for that one needs the machinery of coupled channels. \myspace The IAM method can be extended to the coupled channel case too (see \cite{GomezNicola:2001as, Oller:1997ng}), particularly if all the different channels have the same thresholds.
+This pole, if present, is interpreted as a resonance with quantum numbers $I,J$ and features $M_R$ and $\Gamma_R$, these lasts given \textit{a la} Wigner by the position of the pole in the complex plane $s_R=\left(M_R\ih \Gamma_R\right)^2$.
+We will consider for this study and future ones only the lowest partial wave in $I=0,1$ channels and refer to these resonances as scalar-isoscalar for the poles in $t^{IAM}_{00}$ and vector-isovector for $t^{IAM}_{11}$.\myspace One nicety of the IAM, besides assuring unitarity, is that the poles can be interpreted as dynamically generated resonances appearing after the resummation of infinite bubbles chain $WW\to ZZ\to WW\to\ldots \to ZZ$ (in the $I=1$ channel) as it can be understood diagrammatically from the perturbative expansion of (\ref{eq: IAM}).\myspace An example of the recovery of unitarized amplitudes by the IAM is depicted in Fig. \ref{fig: IAM_PW}.
+In that illustration we show both IAM and partial wave amplitudes for the two benchmark points defined in the next section Table \ref{table: benchmark_points}, $BP1^{\prime}$ and $BP2^{\prime}$.
+It can be seen how the inclusion of the NLO contribution leads to an even quicker violation of the unitarity of the partial wave in the UV regime of the theory.
+This unphysical high-energy behavior is tamed by means of the IAM amplitude defined in Eq. (\ref{eq: IAM}), exhibiting resonances for a BSM model.
+Fig. \ref{fig: IAM_PW} also shows the importance of the next to leading order versus the leading order contribution, reaching a $40\%-60\%$ relative size difference near the cutoff of the theory.\myspace

+In the $I=0$ channel, two Higgs intermediate states are possible and for that one needs the machinery of coupled channels. \myspace The IAM can be extended to the coupled channel case too (see \cite{GomezNicola:2001as, Oller:1997ng}), particularly if all the different channels have the same thresholds.
 From the perturbative expansion

 a natural generalization of the IAM method gives

 which satisfies exact multichannel elastic unitarity on the right cut